Grand Mosque seizure: Siege

 Officially, the Saudi government took the position that it would not aggressively retake the mosque, but rather starve out the militants.
 Nevertheless, several unsuccessful assaults were undertaken, at least one of them through the underground tunnels in and around the mosque.

 According to Lawrence Wright in the book The Looming Tower: Al-Qaeda and the Road to 9/11:

 A team of three French commandos from the Groupe d'Intervention de la Gendarmerie Nationale (GIGN) arrived in Mecca.
+Because of the prohibition against non-Muslims entering the holy city, they converted to Islam in a brief, formal ceremony.
 The commandos pumped gas into the underground chambers, but perhaps because the rooms were so bafflingly interconnected, the gas failed and the resistance continued.
 With casualties climbing, Saudi forces drilled holes into the courtyard and dropped grenades into the rooms below, indiscriminately killing many hostages but driving the remaining rebels into more open areas where they could be picked off by sharpshooters.
 More than two weeks after the assault began, the surviving rebels finally surrendered.

 However, this account is contradicted by at least two other accounts, including that of then GIGN commanding officer Christian Prouteau: the three GIGN commandos trained and equipped the Saudi forces and devised their attack plan (which consisted of drilling holes in the floor of the Mosque and firing gas canisters wired with explosives through the perforations), but did not take part in the action and did not set foot in the Mosque.

 The Saudi National Guard and the Saudi Army suffered heavy casualties.
 Tear gas was used to force out the remaining militants.
 According to a US embassy cable made on 1 December, several of the militant leaders escaped the siege and days later sporadic fighting erupted in other parts of the city.

 The battle had lasted for more than two weeks, and had officially left "255 pilgrims, troops and fanatics" killed and "another 560 injured ... although diplomats suggested the toll was higher."
 Military casualties were 127 dead and 451 injured.

 Aftermath

-Prisoners, trials and executions
+International reactions

 Shortly after news of the takeover was released, the new Islamic revolutionary leader of Iran, Ayatollah Khomeini, told radio listeners, "It is not beyond guessing that this is the work of criminal American imperialism and international Zionism."
 Anger fuelled by these rumours spread anti-American demonstrations throughout the Muslim world, noted occurring in the Philippines, Turkey, Bangladesh, eastern Saudi Arabia, the United Arab Emirates and Pakistan.
 In Islamabad, Pakistan, on the day following the takeover, the U.S. embassy in that city was overrun by a mob, which burned the embassy to the ground.
 A week later, in Tripoli, Libya, another mob attacked and burned the U.S. embassy.
 Soviet agents also spread rumours that the U.S. was behind the Grand Mosque seizure.